 The Statutory Register is a collection of records relating to the company that should be maintained in order to provide a historical record of key legal matters relating to the company.

-My own experience in advising companies over the last 16 years is that most small to medium companies to not adhere to this requirement.
-The simple reason is that they are not aware of the requirement.
+Our own experience in advising companies over the last 25+ years is that most small to medium companies to not adhere to this requirement.
+The simple reason is that they are not aware of the record-keeping obligations.

 Whilst it is an offence not to keep an up to date Statutory Register the reality is that no doing so only gives rise to an issue when a problem arises.
 This usually happens when a business seeks to raise money or complete a share sale.

-At that point the investor or buyer will want to make sure that the record keeping obligation has been met.
-Bringing the Register up to date at that point can be time consuming, potentially costly and will certainly delay closing the deal.
-Not something a founder wants to happen.
+At that point the investor or buyer will want to make sure that you have met the record-keeping obligation.
+Bringing the Register up-to-date can be time consuming, potentially costly and will certainly delay closing the deal.
+So this is not something a founder wants to happen.

 In addition there is the possibility that the failure to maintain the Statutory Register comes to the attention of the authorities.